peterpengwei/bwa-mem-sw/README.md

 ## Introduction

-This package consists of the hardware implementation of BWA-MEM smith-waterman and the software BWA which links Intel AALSDK.
+This package consists of the hardware implementation of BWA-MEM Smith-Waterman using an Altera FPGA and the software BWA which links Intel AALSDK.
 Please make sure you have properly unpacked and compiled the AALSDK.
 The code has been tested against AALSDK 4.1.0.

 ## Getting started